 Wage theft is by far the most widespread form of theft in the United States today.
 If you suspect it has happened to you, consider talking to a Chardon wage and hour lawyer about your legal options.
 A dedicated employment attorney could help you pursue restitution for all the back pay your employer wrongfully denied you.

-In the state of Ohio, the minimum hourly wage that non-tipped employees must receive is $8.70, higher than the $7.25 minimum hourly wage mandated by federal law.
+In Ohio, the minimum hourly wage that non-tipped employees must receive is $8.70, higher than the $7.25 minimum hourly wage mandated by federal law.
 The minimum wage for employees who receive tips during working hours is significantly lower at $4.35 per hour, but employers must make up the difference if the wage plus tips do not equal $8.70 per hour.

 In addition, federal overtime laws require time-and-a-half compensation for any hour beyond 40 worked in a single week by a non-exempt worker.
 Contrary to what some workers may believe, or what they may have been told by their employers, salaried employees are not exempt from receiving overtime pay unless they make more than $684 per week, equivalent to $35,568 per year.